J.D. Admissions Standard

 - The Associate Dean for Experiential Learning in collaboration with the professor will determine which courses satisfy the experiential course requirements and they will be designated as such in the course description.

 - A student may not use a course to satisfy more than one requirement for graduation.
-For example, a course that includes a writing experience used to satisfy the supervised analytical writing requirement cannot be counted as one of the experiential courses required.

 Regular Classroom Instruction Requirement